Kersheh/admock/README.md

 # Admock

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.
+Admock frontend web client.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm start` for a dev server, application should open automatically in your browser at `http://127.0.0.1:5000/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding